Formulas

 • %(I)s: given-name initials, upper-case

-n(number | [ number, number ])select the first n creators (when passing a number) or the authors in this range (inclusive, when passing two values); negative numbers mean "from the end", default = 0 = all
+n(number | [ number, number ])0select the first n creators (when passing a number) or the authors in this range (inclusive, when passing two values); negative numbers mean "from the end", default = 0 = all

-type('' | Creator | Creator[] | (Creator | '')[][])select only creators of given type(s).
+type('' | Creator | Creator[] | (Creator | '')[][])[['primary', 'editor', 'translator', '*']]select only creators of given type(s).
 Default: all

-name('' | sprintf-style format template)sprintf-js template.
+name('' | sprintf-style format template)''sprintf-js template.
 Available named parameters are: f (family name), g (given name), i (initials)

-etalstringuse this term to replace authors after n authors have been named
+etalstring''use this term to replace authors after n authors have been named

-sepstringuse this character between authors
+sepstring' 'use this character between authors

-minnumberskip to the next pattern if there are less than min creators, 0 = ignore
+minnumber0skip to the next pattern if there are less than min creators, 0 = ignore

-maxnumberskip to the next pattern if there are more than max creators, 0 = ignore
+maxnumber0skip to the next pattern if there are more than max creators, 0 = ignore

 creatortypes(match?: RegExp)